-The college was created in 1968 and awards the following undergraduate degrees: Bachelor of Science in business administration with options in accounting, computer information systems, economics, entrepreneurship, finance, financial planning, general business, health care management, human resource management, international business, management, marketing, and sustainable business; Bachelor of Science in computer science; Bachelor of Arts in economics and Bachelor of Science in digital information design.
-The College of Business Administration offers the Master of Business Administration degree in a general program or with a concentration in accounting, international business, finance, human resource management, marketing, or strategic leadership.
+The college was created in 1968 and awards the following undergraduate degrees: Bachelor of Science in business administration with concentrations in accounting, computer information systems, economics, entrepreneurship, finance, financial planning, general business, health care management, human resource management, international business, management, marketing, and sustainable business; Bachelor of Science in computer science; Bachelor of Arts in economics and Bachelor of Science in digital information design.
+The College of Business Administration offers two Master of Business Administration degrees.
+The first is a general program with a concentration in international business, finance, human resource management, marketing, or strategic leadership.
+The second is a M.B.A.
+Accounting degree.